ruivergani/ignite-feed-ts/README.md

 ## 💻 About

-Welcome to the Pokemon API Website project!
-This project was developed as part of the CodeBoost course, utilizing the powerful PokeAPI to efficiently filter and manage Pokemon data.
-With this website, you can explore a vast collection of Pokemon, their attributes, and details in an intuitive and user-friendly interface.
-Whether you're a Pokemon enthusiast or a developer looking to learn API integration, this project offers a great opportunity to dive into the world of Pokemon data.
+Welcome to the Ignite Feed project!
+This web application mirrors a social network feed's graphical interface and was developed during Rocketseat's Ignite course.
+The goal was to master React, Typescript, and date manipulation.

 ___